PeterMToma/Digital-Transformation-and-Financial-Inclusion-Analysis/README.md

 # Digital Payments
   * Mobile Money Account
   * Used a mobile phone or the internet to buy something online
-  * Made or received a digital paymen
+  * Made or received a digital payment

 # Financial Inclusion
   * Account Ownership